-AT&T agrees to acquire NextWave Wireless and its WCS, AWS spectrum licensesAlex Wagner - Deputy Managing Editor, News Desk
+AT&T agrees to acquire NextWave Wireless and its WCS, AWS spectrum licensesAlex Wagner - Editorial Director of News and Content

 AT&T announced its latest acquisition this morning, revealing that it's agreed to purchase NextWave Wireless.
 The big blue carrier will be acquiring NextWave for $25 million as well as a contingent payment that's around the same amount, and NextWave's debt will either be retired the company or acquired by AT&T, for a total of $600 million.
 NextWave owns licenses for AWS and WCS spectrum.
 The deal is subject to review by the FCC, and AT&T expects it to close by the end of 2012.

 AT&T has shown interest in picking up some new spectrum in recent months, so it's no surprise to see it pick up NextWave and its AWS and WCS spectrum licenses.
 It's worth noting that AT&T recently filed a proposal with the FCC concerning that WCS spectrum, asking for permission to roll out its 4G LTE coverage using those airwaves.
 The FCC has yet to give AT&T the green light to do so, but it looks like that didn't stop AT&T from entering into an agreement to snap up NextWave and its spectrum.
 AT&T says that if its proposal is approved, it expects to begin deploying WCS spectrum for additional LTE capacity in three years.

 AT&T Agrees to Acquire NextWave Wireless, Inc.

 AT&T* announced today that it has agreed to acquire NextWave Wireless, Inc. NextWave holds licenses in the Wireless Communication Services (WCS) and Advanced Wireless Service (AWS) bands.